CESNET/du-docs/docs/nextflow.md

 process {
    executor = 'k8s'
-   memory = '500M' // THIS WILL BE APPLIED TO ALL WORKERS pod = [[label: 'hpctransfer', value: 'must'], [securityContext:[fsGroupChangePolicy:'OnRootMismatch', runAsUser:1000, runAsGroup:1, fsGroup:1]], [automountServiceAccountToken:false], [secret: 'keythings', mountPath: '/etc/secrets']] // THIS WILL BE APPLIED TO ALL WORKERS
+   memory = '500M' // THIS WILL BE DEFAULTLY APPLIED TO ALL WORKERS IF NOT SPECIFIED IN WORKFLOW SCRIPT pod = [[label: 'hpctransfer', value: 'must'], [securityContext:[fsGroupChangePolicy:'OnRootMismatch', runAsUser:1000, runAsGroup:1, fsGroup:1]], [automountServiceAccountToken:false], [secret: 'keythings', mountPath: '/etc/secrets']] // THIS WILL BE APPLIED TO ALL WORKERS

-   withLabel:VEP { // THIS WILL BE APPLIED ONLY TO PROCESS WITH LABEL VEP
+   withLabel:VEP { // THIS WILL BE APPLIED ONLY TO PROCESS WITH LABEL VEP EVEN IF SPECIFIED IN WORKFLOW SCRIPT
        memory = {check_resource(14.GB * task.attempt)}
    }

 }

-process mdrun { // THIS WILL BE APPLIED ONLY TO PROCESS NAMED mdrun cpus 20
+process mdrun { // THIS WILL BE APPLIED ONLY TO PROCESS NAMED mdrun IF NOT SPECIFIED IN WORKFLOW SCRIPT cpus 20
 }
 ```